iotexproject/halogrants/rfp-proposals/rfp-ideas.md

 ## Low Priority
 - Multi-language SDKs (Python, Ruby, Swift, Kotlin)
 - Code labs: DIY creative Dapps

+Note that projects tagged with `WIP` indicating a team is working on it.

 We also accept **Open-ended Proposals** where you can suggest your own project idea.